What is Mitral Valve Disease in Dogs?

 Valvuloplasty

 Your doctor may need to perform medical procedures in some circumstances.
-In the instance of mitral valve stenosis, for example, your doctor may be able to open the valve with a balloon in a technique known as balloon valvuloplasty.
+In the instance of mitral valve stenosis, for example, your doctor may be able to open the valve with a balloon using a technique known as balloon valvuloplasty.

 Surgery